Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm

-Finally, to obtain the time of impact $t^\star$, we run our narrow phase algorithm using the collision candidates $C$, and the input meshes $M_0$ and $M_1$ (\cref{sec:m:np}).
+Finally, to obtain the \ac{TOI} $t^\star$, we run our narrow phase algorithm using the collision candidates $C$, and the input meshes $M_0$ and $M_1$ (\cref{sec:m:np}).
 The core idea is the same as in~\cite{Bolun2021Benchmark}, but we redesigned the algorithm to avoid recursion and used a \emph{worker queue} paradigm to make it GPU parallelizable.
-In comparison, we implemented~\cite{Bolun2021Benchmark} in CUDA and observed that it does not scale at all with multiple threads, due to branching, and high-registry use, making it slower than its parallel CPU counterpart implemented by~\citet{Bolun2021Benchmark}.
-Note that, on both CPU and GPU, we execute the narrow-phase using the same precision as the input (e.g., double precision for all our experiments).\footnote{Modern consumer GPUs have very limited support for double computation, but this is not an issue for our purposes, as the narrow-phase is memory bound and the lower number of double-precision ALUs does not affect the algorithm performance.}
+In comparison, we implemented~\cite{Bolun2021Benchmark} in CUDA and observed that it does not scale at all with multiple threads, due to branching, and high-registry use, making it slower than its parallel CPU counterpart implemented by~\citet[Wang et al.]{Bolun2021Benchmark}.

+On both CPU and GPU, we execute the narrow-phase using the same precision as the input (e.g., double precision for all our experiments). \revv{Alternatively, we could utilize single-precision floating-point numbers by adjusting our forward error analysis~\cite{attene20} to produce a larger $C_\epsilon$ in \cref{alg:np}.
+However, this results in a larger number of false positives.
+Therefore, we stick with double-precision.\footnote{Modern consumer GPUs have very limited support for double computation, but this is not an issue for our purposes, as the narrow-phase is memory bound and the lower number of double-precision ALUs does not affect the algorithm performance.}}

-In \cref{sec:guarantees} we show that our overall algorithm is \emph{conservative}; that is, it never misses collisions. \cref{sec:comparison} shows that our algorithm has similar performance as state-of-the art and \cref{sec:results} details the performance of our method.
+In \cref{sec:guarantees} we show that our overall algorithm is \emph{conservative}; that is, it never misses collisions. \Cref{sec:comparison} shows that our algorithm has similar performance as state-of-the art and \cref{sec:results} details the performance of our method.